razavi32/kustomize-demo/README.md

 ## Multiple Environments w/ Overlays

 Kustomize can be used to deploy manifests to different environments like dev, test and production by leveraging overlays.
-Our base manifests (base directory) represent our application with a common configuration that is shared across all environemnts.
+Our base manifests (base directory) represent our application with a common configuration that is shared across all environments.
 In this section, we'll create separate overlay directories for a dev and prod environment and then customize the base manifests with environment-specific configurations or settings.

 ### Create an Overlays folder